Scandltd/vue-injector/docs/api/README.md

 initComponent(component: Component)
 ```

-Injection of the specified in a `providers` properties services into component.
+Injection of the specified in the `providers` properties services into the component.

 ### registerService

-Сигнатура:
+Signature:

 ``` js
 registerService(target: InjectedObject, name: string, Service: typeof InjectableClass)
 ```

-Внедрение в сервиса в указаный объект. Возврощает экземпляр сервиса.
+Injection of the service into the specified object.
+Returns an instance of the service.

 ### get